 In our view, American skincare is less about daily habits and more about fixing problems with proven methods.

-Key Ingredient Differences
+Key Ingredient Differences of K-Beauty vs. American Skincare

-Ingredients are everything in skincare - your friend's holy grail product might make your face break out like crazy.
 Korean brands love using gentle stuff like green tea, snail slime (yeah, it's a thing), and fermented plant extracts.
 This gentler approach keeps your skin happy and hydrated, so if you've got sensitive or combination skin that freaks out easily, switching to Korean products often helps even things out.

 On the other hand, American skincare uses stronger active ingredients.
 Retinol, glycolic acid, and vitamin C are popular because they work quickly.
 These ingredients target fine lines, uneven skin tone, and breakouts more directly.
 Still, using higher amounts can sometimes cause dryness or irritation.